Empirical Evaluation of the Heat-Diffusion Collection Protocol for Wireless Sensor Networks

 \subsection{Experimental Setup}

-To analyze the performance of HDCP in a real sensor network and compare it with BCP and CTP, we have implemented the HDCP and the BCP algorithm both on Contiki OS and used the CTP implementation available with the Contiki OS.
-We perform a set of evaluation experiments on an indoor wireless network testbed called Tutornet \cite{tutornet} with forty five IEEE 802.15.4-base Tmote-sky nodes distributed over a floor with roughly $80,000$ sq.ft of area.
+To analyze the performance of HDCP in a real sensor network and compare it with BCP and CTP, we have implemented the HDCP and the BCP algorithms on Contiki OS and used the CTP implementation available with the Contiki OS.
+We perform a set of evaluation experiments on an indoor wireless network testbed called Tutornet \cite{tutornet} with forty five IEEE 802.15.4-based Tmote-sky nodes distributed over a floor with roughly $80,000$ sq.ft of area.
 This testbed is also available for administered public use for approved research purposes including benchmarking protocols.
 The network topology is presented in Figure~\ref{fig:topology} where the marked node is the sink and the rest of the nodes are the source nodes and the furthest node is three hops away from the sink.\ We use the channel number 26 with Tmote sky power level 31 for this purpose.
 The number of neighbors to each node varies from $19$ to $35$ with an average of $29$.
 Nonetheless, typically only about 7-8 of the neighbors are connected via good links ($ETX\approx 1$).
 Thus the topology is very diverse with a considerable number of different paths between any two nodes in the network.
 On the negative side, a considerable amount of interference exists among the nodes, which limits the bandwidth.